The Class Actions Law Review: Germany

 ii Capital Markets Model Case Act

-In contrast to the new Model Case Proceedings, the scope of the KapMuG is limited to (1) claims for damages on account of false, misleading or omitted public capital market information, (2) claims for damages arising from the use of such capital market information or the omission of necessary clarification, and (3) contractual rights to performance resulting from an offer of shares according to the German Securities Acquisition and Takeover Act.
+In contrast to the new Model Case Proceedings, the scope of the KapMuG is limited to (1) claims for damages on account of false, misleading or omitted public capital market information, (2) claims for damages arising from the use of such capital market information or the omission of necessary clarification, and (3) contractual rights to performance resulting from an offer of shares pursuant to the German Securities Acquisition and Takeover Act.

 Subsequently, the case is published in the litigation register of the Federal Gazette once again.
 Third parties have the opportunity to register their claims within six months of this publication.
-While the parties registering must be represented by a lawyer, they do not become involved in the Model Case Proceedings.
+While the parties registering must be represented by a lawyer, they do not become involved in the Capital Markets Model Case Proceedings.
 Rather, the registration serves the purpose of suspending the limitation period of the claim.

-The Model Case Proceedings are then concluded either by a decision of the higher regional court or by settlement.
+The Capital Markets Model Case Proceedings are then concluded either by a decision of the higher regional court or by settlement.
 The decision by the court is binding for all suspended cases, but may be appealed to the Federal Court of Justice on points of law.
 The validity of a settlement depends on the approval of the court and the participants.
 The latter have the right to withdraw from the court-approved settlement within a month of service of the written settlement.
 If less than 30 per cent of the registered claimants declare their withdrawal, the settlement becomes effective for all parties who have not opted out of the settlement.

 iii Joinder of parties